Winter (Tori Amos song)

-"Winter" is a song by American singer-songwriter Tori Amos, released as a single in March 1992.
+"Winter" is a song by American singer-songwriter and pianist Tori Amos, released as a single in March 1992.
 "Winter" was Amos' first single to reach the top 40 in any country, peaking at number 25 in the United Kingdom two weeks after its release.

 Release

 "Winter" was the fourth single released from Amos' debut studio album, Little Earthquakes.
 It was released through EastWest Records on March 9, 1992, in the United Kingdom and on May 18, 1992, in Australia.
 In North America, it was issued through Atlantic Records the same year.
 The song also appears on Amos' 2003 compilation, Tales of a Librarian.
 The music video can be seen on the video collections Tori Amos: Complete Videos 1991–1998 and Fade to Red.

 The single was released globally in a variety of formats with slightly differing artwork and track listings.
 The most commonly available version is the United States release, which is labeled as a "limited edition" release.
 That version comes in a digipak case with a compartment in which a "handwritten lyrics" insert is contained.
 The far more rare UK limited edition release features three cover versions that would later appear on the US Crucify EP.